LCook28/linkedin-learning-downloader/README.md

 py -2.7 lldr.py
 ```

-The courses will be saved in your defined download folder.
+The courses will be saved in your defined download folder, otherwise they will be in the 'out' folder.

 ### Demo (outdated by now)
 [![asciicast](https://asciinema.org/a/143894.png)](https://asciinema.org/a/143894)